bUnit-dev/bUnit/docs/site/docs/providing-input/passing-parameters-to-components.md

 [!code-cshtml[](../../../samples/tests/razor/AllKindsOfParamsTest.razor#L32-L40)]

-This is just regular Blazor child content parameter passing, where the `<Alert>` component is declared inside the component under test, and any parameters is passed to it like normal in Blazor.
+This is just regular Blazor child content parameter passing, where the `<Alert>` component is declared inside the component under test, and any parameters are passed to it as normal in Blazor.
 This is the same for both `Fixture` and `SnapshotTest` razor tests.

 ***